augusticor/calendar-back/README.md

 # Calendar App - 🗓 - Backend

-Calendar app is a web application for manage your life **public** events using a Calendar.
+Calendar app is a web application for manage your life **private** events using a Calendar.
 Create an account and start organizing your days.

-**What do you mean by public events ?**

-They are public because anyone that creates an account can see everyone's calendar events on the app, but cannot modify or delete them, perhaps in the future the events will be private and only you and your friends will be able to see them.

 You are the only admin of ***your*** events, being able to: